nsa5953/ansible-playbooks/prepare_ansible_host-playbook/README.md

 # Playbook to prepare ansible host

-# Dockerfile build image instruction:
-# Docker:
+# Docker: Docker image build instruction
 cd ansible-playbook

 Build Docker Images: This images will have openssh-server installed and default root password set to "ubuntu"